Ust-Avam: Infrastructure

 The village has a secondary school, a kindergarten, a doctor's surgery, a library, a bakery and a post office.
 Sewerage and water supplies are provided only by the school.
 The power supply of the village is provided by 4 diesel power plants.
 In 2004, satellite communications were constructed, followed by mobile communications (MTS) in 2020.

 Travel is facilitated by light aircraft with regular flights to neighboring Volochanka.
 In 1968, a group of Norilsk tourists took a ski trip from Ust-Avam to Talnakh.

 Climate

 Located in the tundra, Ust-Avam sits on the right bank of the Avam river in the North Siberian Lowland.

 According to the Köppen climate classification, the climate is subarctic.
 The average annual temperature -11.4 °C, with the average temperature of the coldest month (January) being -30.9 °C and that of the warmest month (July) being 11.5 °C. The annual average precipitation is 347 mm, with the rainiest season between June and October (the average rainfall in August is 49 mm).
 Ust-Avam is in the Krasnoyarsk Time Zone, seven hours ahead of UTC (UTC+07:00) and 4 hours ahead of Moscow Time (MSK+4).

 Population and demographics

 In the 2010 census, the population of Ust-Avam was recorded as 513.
 In 2017, this had fallen to 336.
-In this year, the ethnic composition was recorded as followed:
+In this year, the ethnic composition was recorded as: